Brazil's president faces new corruption charges

 Related: Brazilian CEO arrested on insider trading charges

 Janot said the latest charges stem from plea-bargain testimony given by Joesley Batista, who turned himself in to authorities on Sunday.
 Batista is the former chairman of JBS, the world's largest meatpacking company.
-The Brazil-based company has admitted to doling out $150 million in bribes to 2,000 politicians over a decade.
+The Brazil-based company has admitted to doling out $150 million in bribes to some 2,000 politicians over a decade.

 According to Brazilian state media, Batista recorded a phone call between himself and Temer last spring in which Temer allegedly suggested giving hush money to the country's former house speaker, Eduardo Cunha, to buy his silence.
 Attorney General Janot on Thursday brought new charges against Cunha, who is now in prison for money laundering, among other charges.